Section alert

 Section alert can be used to communicate different types of messages.
 Choosing a tone for a Section alert allows the user to understand the importance and severity of the message at a glance.

-The three supported tones are success
+The five supported tones are:

 Success